nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 ### Step 3: Create your database

-!!!note "Already have a database?"
+- #### You can reuse your existing MongDB Atlas database.

-    If you're migrating from another platform and you already have database connection string from another Nightsout deployment, just copy the `MONGODB_URI` or `MONGO_CONNECTION` string and keep your data!
+Migrating from Heroku?
+[Edit your Heroku site variables](../../heroku/new_user#editing-config-vars-in-heroku) and copy the `MONGODB_URI` or `MONGO_CONNECTION` variable.

-You have two choices.
+    Lost your string?
+[Recover it](../../../troubleshoot/atlas/#recover-your-connection-string) from MongoDB Atlas.

 - #### You can create a new MongoDB Atlas database.

-!!!info "Costs"
-    Recommended for a free Nightscout site.

 To create a new MongoDB database follow [these instructions](../../mongodb/atlas/#create-an-atlas-database) and come back with your `MONGODB_URI` connection string.
-The Atlas database size is limited to 512MB of data and is free to try.
+The Atlas database size is limited to 512MiB of data and is free to try.
 This might evolve in the future.
+When the MongoDB Atlas database is full your Nightscout site will crash.

 - #### You can create a new Railway Mongo database.

 !!!warning "Costs"
     Adding a Railway Mongo database will not fit forever in 5$ per month.
     If you don't keep its dimension very small (<200MB) you will most probably be charged for it.
+    A good database is important for your Nightscout site reliability.

 a) Click `New Project` from your Dashboard screen (top right).